East Bengal FC in international football: 2013 AFC Cup

 East Bengal qualified for the 2013 AFC Cup after winning the 2012 Federation Cup.
 This was their seventh appearance in the AFC Cup and fourth in succession since 2009-10.
 East Bengal was grouped with Selangor of Malaysia, Tampines Rovers of Singapore and Sai Gon Xuan Thanh of Vietnam in Group H. In the opening game, East Bengal defeated Selangor 1-0 at home courtesy of a solitary strike from Lalrindika Ralte in the first half.
 East Bengal played Sai Gon Xuan Thanh in the next match away in Ho Chi Minh City and drew 0-0.
-In the third match, East Bengal defeated Tampines Rovers 4-2 away from home with Australian forward Andrew Barisić scoring twice while Chidi Edeh scored one and the other came as an own-goal.
+In the third match, East Bengal defeated Tampines Rovers 4-2 away from home with Australian forward Andrew Barisic scoring twice while Chidi Edeh scored one and the other came as an own-goal.
 East Bengal won against Rovers again in the next match at home by 2-1 with goals from Chidi Edeh and Lalrindika Ralte.
 East Bengal drew 2-2 against Selangor in the fifth match away in Shah Alam.
 Penn Orji and Lalrindika Ralte scored for the team.
-In the last match of the group stage, East Bengal defeated Sai Gon Xuan Thanh 4-1 with Penn Orji netting a brace, Chidi and Barisić netting one each.
+In the last match of the group stage, East Bengal defeated Sai Gon Xuan Thanh 4-1 with Penn Orji netting a brace, Chidi and Barisic netting one each.
 East Bengal topped the group with four wins and two draws without any defeats and confirmed a pre-quarterfinal fixture at home against Yangon United.
 On 15 May, East Bengal defeated Yangon United 5-1 at the Salt Lake Stadium with Chidi Edeh scoring a hattrick for the team while Penn Orji and Mehtab Hossain scored one each as East Bengal reached the quarter-finals.
 East Bengal coach Trevor Morgan resigned and Brazilian coach Marcos Falopa took charge.
 East Bengal was drawn against Semen Padang of Indonesia in the quarter-finals.
 In the first leg at home, on 17 September, East Bengal won 1-0 courtesy of a second-half goal from Japanese forward Ryuji Sueoka.
 In the return leg, on 24 September, East Bengal made history as they drew 1-1 against Semen Padang with James Moga equalising for the team in the second half and secured a place in the AFC Cup semi-final, the second Indian team to do so.
 East Bengal managed to remain undefeated in the tournament until the semi-finals, where they were drawn against the defending champions Al-Kuwait.
 On 1 October, East Bengal played the first leg in Kuwait City and lost 4-2.
 Uga Okpara and Lalrindika Ralte scored for the team.
 On 22 October, East Bengal faced Kuwait for the return leg at the Salt Lake Stadium in front of a record 50,000 crowd.
 However, East Bengal was defeated 3-0 by the eventual champions and thus ended their journey in the tournament.